 5.3.2 Generally, compulsory placements are established locally to the University.
 Where the availability of a suitable placement may require the student to travel or to undertake the activity at remote, rural, regional or interstate locations, this information (and any costs to the student) must be advertised to prospective students and any ancillary costs are the student’s responsibilities.

-5.3.3 Disciplines should provide a process that is compliant with the University’s Student Complaints and Appeals - Procedures which allows a student to appeal the location of the placement on the grounds of reasonable adjustment.
+5.3.3 Disciplines should provide a process that is compliant with the University’s Student Grievance Resolution – Governing Policy and associated Procedures which allows a student to appeal the location of the placement on the grounds of reasonable adjustment.

 5.4 Students requiring reasonable adjustment

 5.4.1 The University makes reasonable adjustments to ensure equitable treatment; the level of adjustments may be informed by the inherent academic requirements for the particular program.